breadfit/loopback.io/pages/ko/lb3/LoopBack-core-concepts.md

 {% include image.html file="9830550.png" alt="Model inheritance diagram" caption="Model inheritance" max-width="400"%}
 </div>

-## Models
+## 모델

-_Models_ are at the heart of LoopBack, and represent back-end data sources such as databases or other back end services (REST, SOAP, and so on).
+_모델_ 은 LoopBack의 중심이며, and represent back-end data sources such as databases or other back end services (REST, SOAP, and so on).
 LoopBack models are JavaScript objects with both Node and REST APIs.

 **A key powerful feature of LoopBack is that when you define a model it automatically comes with a predefined REST API